Nimbus (Design System)

 This step is still ongoing.
 We are currently straddling different tech stacks, like rails and React, making it difficult to make a clean and swift move to Nimbus, Capterra’s design system.
 There will need to be ongoing collaboration between designers, product managers, and developers to carefully replace all the old code with newly designed components.

-01 | develop new colors and typography
+Step 1 | Define colors and typography

 For context, we didn’t have a lot of colors on our site because only one of our brand colors (outside of colors designated for text) was color contrast compliant.
 In addition to the brand palette, we created an extended color palette for UI use.
 It was especially important that everything we introduced to the new design system was accessible and user friendly.